-Owning a sighthound hasn't classically allowed for the easiest of sizing but this was quick to adjust to his chest.
+- Owning a sighthound hasn't classically allowed for the easiest of sizing but this was quick to adjust to his chest.
 The two straps allowed for a large range in sizing to tailor it specifically to his shape [he wears a large/extra large and his chest is 32"].

 - The narrowness of the strap between his front legs and a four-legged friend allowed for ease of movement.

 - The pad on the second strap limited chafing on his belly and improved stability while in use.

 - This 2-in1 walking accessory doubles as a harness and a lighter day pack.

 - Corn was able to carry treats and a couple of other essentials [notably he was able to pack out his own poop, therefore, eliminating the need for me to carry it out in my storage bag].

 - The harness doesn't slip from side to side while on his back like some packs may have a tendency to do.

 - Made with the same material as other Ruffwear products, it has held up well to trail and city use.

-- The reinforced leash attachment points on both the chest and back for dogs that tend to pull.
+- The reinforced leash attachment points on both the chest and back for small dogs that tend to pull.

 While more expensive than a traditional harness, the 2-in-1 appeal may eliminate having to buy both a harness and a backpack depending on the type of outdoor activities your dog participates in.
-Due to its smaller size and limited holding capacity, the Switchbak harness is more cost-effective than the other Ruffwear packs, making it ideal for shorter and more casual adventures.
+Due to its smaller size and limited holding capacity, the travel bowl Switchbak harness is more cost-effective than the other Ruffwear packs, making it ideal for shorter and more casual adventures.

 This harness will be our new go-to for adventures, but we have also used it just around the neighbourhood.
 Cornelius can safely carry some smaller items without compromising comfort.
 We found the dual function of this harness to be most impressive especially given its sleek look, and we look forward to getting more use from it in the future.